 History of IGT & Wagerworks

-The 1990s saw colossal growth for the company.
-In additional activities, being listed on the New York Stock Exchange, they launched offices for South Africa, Argentina, and the continent of Europe.
-1996 was especially remarkable, as the company presented the long-running Wheel of Fortune progressive slot.
+The company experienced tremendous growth in the 1990s.
+In addition to being listed on the New York Stock Exchange, the company opened offices in South Africa, Argentina, and the European continent.
+One can't even begin to describe the craziness of 1996, which brought us the long-running Wheel of Fortune progressive slot.

 Which Games are Available?

-Compared to the catalogue of some rival designers, the 80 or so games offered by WagerWorks sounds small.
-They make up for this number, however, by providing quality content, licensed slots, and one of the largest progressive jackpots.
+Compared to the catalog of some of its competitors, the 80 or so games offered by WagerWorks are few and far between.
+But they make up for it with quality content, licensed slots and one of the biggest progressive jackpots around.

 Jackpots from IGT

-If you’re looking for a gaming company with a large number of jackpots, IGT and/or WagerWorks might not be the best fit.
-They only have a handful of progressives, although the Mega Jackpots option offers an average top prize of $1,516,209 every 22 weeks and 8 hours.
+If you are looking for a gaming company with plenty of jackpots, IGT and/or WagerWorks may not serve you well.
+They have few progressives, but the Mega Jackpots option offers an average top prize of $1,516,209 every 22 weeks and 8 hours.

 Top Licensed Slots from Wagerworks

-Like most game developers, IGT/Wagerworks has a sizable amount of licensed content.
-Almost all of these games fall into the slot machine category, and I’ve included a few examples for your convenience.
+Like many game developers, IGT/Wagerworks has a large collection of licensed content.
+Almost all of these offerings fall under the slot category, and I've put together a handful of examples for you.

 - Wheel of Fortune